 This great café offers a range of different dishes, from Asian to the more standard Western fair.
 The best part?
 Ladies get two free glasses of Sangria or wine of Wednesdays.
 Sorry boys.

 Located a mere 33 kilometres from Cuenca (about a 45-minute drive) this incredible National Park is well worth a visit.
 Known for having more than 768 lakes, many waterfalls, great hiking trails, and wildlife spotting opportunities, it’s a nature lover’s paradise and a great escape from the city.
 To get there, you can take the local bus or you can organise a day trip from a travel agency in town.
 We’d recommend Cuenca Bestours for their knowledgeable student guides who can teach you so much about the area.
 You can read more about Cajas National Park here and book your trip today!

 Getting There and Away:

-- If you are crossing the border and coming from Mancora, Peru, the journey takes eight to ten hours.
+Buses from Guayaquil will take around three and a half hours.
+From Quito, the ride will take about seven hours.
+If you are crossing the border and coming from Mancora, Peru, the journey takes eight to ten hours.